awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 The Client VPN must be created in the same AWS account in which the intended target network is provisioned\.

+Make sure that you have the client certificate and the client private key before you add a Client VPN endpoint\.

 You can create a Client VPN endpoint using the console or the AWS CLI\.

 **To create a Client VPN endpoint \(console\)**